Eagle Couriers Hit The Headlines

 On the other side of Scotland, the main paper serving the business community and the most well-thumbed quality paper among public servants is The Herald.

-And Holyrood Partnership also delivered successful PR in Glasgow by ensuring positive coverage in the respected broadsheet newspaper, which is said to be the world’s longest running national newspaper.
+And Holyrood PR also delivered successful PR in Glasgow by ensuring positive coverage in the respected broadsheet newspaper, which is said to be the world’s longest running national newspaper.

 With a daily circulation of 40,000 plus in Glasgow and the west of Scotland, the coverage ensured it was a national newspaper hat trick of successful PR in Scotland.